Feel So High

-"Feel So High" is a song by British singer-songwriter Des'ree, released as the first single from her debut album, Mind Adventures (1992).
-The song was co-written by Des'ree with Michael Graves and received critical acclaim, peaking at No. 13 in the UK and No. 67 on the US Billboard Hot 100.
+"Feel So High" is a song by British singer-songwriter Des'ree, released in August 1991 by Sony Soho Square and Epic Records as the first single from her debut album, Mind Adventures (1992).
+The song was co-written by Des'ree with Michael Graves, and produced by Ashley Ingram.
+It received critical acclaim, peaking at No. 13 in the UK and No. 67 on the US Billboard Hot 100.
 Three different music videos were produced to promote the single.

-Details

-"Feel So High" was the song that got Des'ree signed to a major label, as it was the song that was on the demo tape she sent to the label.
-She specifically sent the tape to Lincoln Elias of the Sony label to sign her because it was him who had signed Terence Trent D'Arby and felt only he and his label would understand her music approach.
+Background

-Ashley Ingram, who eventually produced "Feel So High" and most of the album, said that "[Elias] played me a very rough demo of the song that later became 'Feel So High.'
+Ashley Ingram, who eventually produced "Feel So High" and most of the album, said that "[Lincoln Elias] played me a very rough demo of the song that later became 'Feel So High.'
 It's not often that a singer can present a demo tape and expect the powers-that-be to acknowledge the full wonders, but on a creative level she shone.
 She leapt out of the cassette."

 Release

 Europe

-The single was released in August 1991, a mere 12 weeks after the label had signed her, giving Des'ree a record of shortest time between signing to a label and releasing a record.
+The single was released in August 1991, 12 weeks after the label had signed her, giving Des'ree a record of shortest time between signing to a label and releasing a record.
 Initially, the record failed to have much success, peaking at a low No. 51 on the UK chart.
 In January 1992, while Des'ree was still recording her debut album, the song was re-released with a different mix and this time it became a hit, peaking at No. 13 on the UK chart.
 When released worldwide in 1992, it was a moderate hit around Europe, peaking within the top 40 in most countries, with a best showing in Sweden, where it became a top 10 hit peaking at No. 9.